How Much Does a New Roof Cost? [2024]

 They represent over 60% of the roofing industry, and they actively ensure all members provide high standards of work through a strict code of practice and independent vetting.
 All NFRC members hold comprehensive insurance cover and offer insurance-backed warranties on replacement roofs.

 The average cost to replace a roof on a domestic property would be around £30-£100 a square metre.
-Although the price will vary depending on the different materials you want, the contractor you choose, and how long it takes them to complete the job.
+The price will vary depending on the different materials you want, the contractor you choose, and how long it takes them to complete the job.

 You can only claim for the new roof cost in the UK on your insurance in the event of a natural disaster.
 The majority of insurance policies will not allow you to claim for accidents or for improper installation.

-Not unless you are certified to remove asbestos, under no circumstance go near a site that is contaminated with asbestos.
+Unless you are certified to remove asbestos, under no circumstance should you go near a site that is contaminated with asbestos.
 It is actually against the law to do so and is also extremely dangerous due to the harmful fibres that can be released.

 If you suspect asbestos on your roof, you should call in professionals immediately to remove the roof quickly and properly.